 Compared to the majority of 2D platformers these days, Oozi is a noticeably more streamlined affair.
 You won’t be roaming the lands in search of character upgrades, new weapons or such.
 Instead, the game automatically grants you access to new moves as you go along (like wall jumping and ground pounding).
 While obviously a less time-consuming approach, I did find myself wishing there was more to the game than running and jumping, as that is what you’ll be doing most of the time.

-You do also get to blow stuff up, distract local wildlife with food, break rocks, punch things, and dodge security cameras though, all of which helps mix things up somewhat.
+You also get to blow stuff up, distract local wildlife with food, break rocks, punch things, and dodge security cameras though, all of which helps mix things up somewhat.
 But for the most part, like in old-school platformers, you’ll be making a mad dash for the level exit, bouncing on enemies and dodging all kinds of hazards (ah, spike pits… such a classic) along the way.

 That said, it’s not a strictly linear affair, as there’s plenty of room for exploration in each of the 24 levels.
 Especially if you want access to the bonus levels, as unlocking these requires you to wander off the beaten path, in search of five secret stars – some of which are rather well hidden.